Social media information and standards

 - elections and democracy

-- emergency information e.g. flood warnings, road gritting, unplanned road closures
+- emergency information, for example, flood warnings, road gritting, unplanned road closures

 - news and services

 - public consultations